amirvba/Hello_shiny/README.md

 # code aftwerwards!
 These illustrative codes will be commented using double #.
 Also: ##

 # I try to implement all of the methods, which I have learned so far.
 After that you can interatively see which one has been better!

+# Your data needs to have the following format:
+#  Two columns: 1: Datum   2: Abverkauf
+# I have hard coded these two column names in my code.
+Maybe I will change it!